FC Karpaty Lviv: Ukrainian League (1991–present)

-The club poorly started its 2017–18 season losing at home to the newly promoted NK Veres Rivne that temporarily moved to Lviv (1:6) which led fans requesting players to undress their uniform and stop to disgrace the club's colors.
+The club poorly started its 2017–18 season losing at home to the newly promoted NK Veres Rivne that temporarily moved to Lviv (1:6) which led fans to request players to undress their uniforms and stop disgracing the club's colors.
 Following the loss Navarro resigned and was replaced with Serhiy Zaytsev, but that did not help a lot.
-The club still struggled and after the away cup game loss against the Second League FC Prykarpattia Ivano-Frankivsk (1:2), the club's hooligans began mass riots at the stadium, brawl with the local police and stopped the bus with the returning Karpaty near Lviv.
-Following another home loss to FC Mariupol and remaining at the 11th place (out of 12), Zaitsev left the post and was replaced Oleh Boychyshyn.
-The new coach managed improve the club's table standing during the second half and the club cleared the relegation zone.
+The club still struggled and after the away cup game loss against the Second League FC Prykarpattia Ivano-Frankivsk (1:2), the club's hooligans began mass riots at the stadium, brawl with the local police, and stopped the bus with the returning Karpaty near Lviv.
+Following another home loss to FC Mariupol and remaining in 11th place (out of 12), Zaitsev left the post and was replaced Oleh Boychyshyn.
+The new coach managed to improve the club's table standing during the second half, and the club cleared the relegation zone.

-Following somewhat poor start in the 2018–19 with two home losses in four games Boychyshyn was replaced with José Morais.
-The club's form did not improve much and after view surprising away wins against FC Dynamo Kyiv and FC Chornomorets Odesa, Karpaty still continued to struggle to clear the relegation zone.
-At the end of November 2018 the Portuguese head coach left for Korea and Boychyshyn took over as interim.
+Following a partially poor start in 2018–19 with two home losses in four games, Boychyshyn was replaced with José Morais.
+The club's form did not improve much, and after two surprising away wins against FC Dynamo Kyiv and FC Chornomorets Odesa, Karpaty still continued to struggle to clear the relegation zone.
+At the end of November 2018 the Portuguese head coach left for Korea, and Boychyshyn took over as interim.
 However, before the end of the half the club following this coach swap returned to the relegation zone.
-During the winter break to the club was brought another Spanish specialist Fabri González who was supposed to refresh the club, however his efforts were meager and the club remained at its 10th place.
+During the winter break, the club brought in another Spanish specialist, Fabri González who was supposed to refresh the club; however, his efforts were meager, and the club remained in 10th place.
 Fabri also failed to win against FC Inhulets Petrove in the domestic quarterfinals that played in a tier lower.
 Just before the finish Fabri was replaced with Oleksandr Chyzhevskyi who managed to win against the struggling FC Arsenal Kyiv and relegation play-off against FC Volyn Lutsk.
 An excellent season had a prospect player Marian Shved who just turned 22 and finished the season third on the top scorers list with 14 tallies.
 He also was traded away to the Scottish Celtic F.C., but remained with Karpaty on loan until the season's end.